chrisco/playbook/index.md

 ## The workday

-The workday for a shipmate at Hanno is **8 working hours**--while in rare situations it may be a little longer, this is the goal we hold ourselves to.
+The workday for a shipmate at Hanno is **8 working hours**&mdash;while in rare situations it may be a little longer, this is the goal we hold ourselves to.
 If any shipmate is consistently working longer than this, that indicates that there’s a problem to be resolved.

 As a team, we are highly productive and [invest heavily in tools](http://hanno.co/logbook/investing-in-tools-no-brainer) to allow us to be this way.
 Our philosophy is always that the number of hours worked has no correlation with the quality of work produced.